cuboulder-MSD/digColl_earlyPhotographyAsia/README.md

 ### Name
 Individual(s) or corporate entities that created or are associated with the work.

-Common names seen in the collection include: [WCAU-TV (Television station : Philadelphia, Pa.)](http://id.loc.gov/authorities/names/n50057215)
+Common names seen in the collection include: Kane, Albert E.

 ### Resource Type
 A term that specifies the characteristics and general type of content of the resource.

-Type terms used in this collection include: [Moving image](http://id.loc.gov/vocabulary/resourceTypes/mov)
+Type terms used in this collection include: [Still image](http://id.loc.gov/vocabulary/resourceTypes/img)

 ### Genre
 A term or terms that designate a category characterizing a particular style, form, or content.

-Genre terms used in the collection include: [Amateur films](http://id.loc.gov/authorities/genreForms/gf2011026038); [Educational films](http://id.loc.gov/authorities/genreForms/gf2011026219)
+Genre terms used in the collection include: [black-and-white photographs](http://vocab.getty.edu/page/aat/300128347)
 ### Place Created
 Location of work creation or publication city.